czue/pegasus-docs/deployment.md

 Heroku Container Registry, and Digital Ocean App Platform.

 Each environment has its own quirks in getting set up with containers - some of which are documented below.

+### Heroku Containers

+Pegasus supports deploying to [Heroku with Docker](https://devcenter.heroku.com/categories/deploying-with-docker) out of the box.
+For more details see the [Heroku documentation](#heroku).

 ### Google Cloud Run